Ba-bie09/MyLITA-CustomerData/README.md

 [Inference](#inference)

 ## Project Overview
 ---
-The aim of this project is to analyze customer data for a subscription service to identify segments and trends.
+The aim of this project is to analyze customer data for a subscription service to identify segments and trends within two years.
 The goal is to understand customers behavior, track subscription types, and identify key trends in cancellations and renewals of the subscribed services.

 ## Data Sources
 ---